wasp-os/wasp-os/README.rst

     protection enabled.
 You must disable the flash protection before trying to program it.

+    Be careful to disconnect cleanly from the debug software since just pulling out the SWD cable will mean the nRF52 will still believe it is being debugged (which harms battery life because the device won't properly enter deep sleep states).

-To install using Android device:
+To install the main firmware using an Android device:

 * Copy ``micropython.zip`` to your Android device and download nRF Connect for Android if you do not already have it.